coolstackdeveloper/ethereum-explorer/README.md

 # Ethereum Explorer

-The application allows users to search an Ethereum block for all the transactions associated with a block or an address and return the results of the transaction.
+The application allows users to search an Ethereum block for all the transactions associated with a block or an address within a block and return the results of the transaction.

 Try out the app deployed in Heroku at https://stackpond-ethereum-explorer.herokuapp.com/